estebanpw/cudagecko/README.md

 CUDAGECKO is a GPU implementation for the large-scale, seed-and-extend GECKO algorithm.

+## Requirements

+CUDAGECKO requires a CUDA capable device that supports warp shuffle instructions.

+Known to work with CUDA 10.0 and maxwell devices with compute capabilitiy 5.2

 ## Installation

 Clone the repository and make install each folder, or run ./INSTALL in the repository folder